 Allocation Of Parenting Responsibilities and Parenting Time

 The end of a marriage is never easy, especially if children are involved.
-When a couple with children decides to divorce or legally separate, one of the most challenging issues to resolve is the allocation of parenting responsibilities and parenting time, or what was previously known as “child custody.”
+When a couple with children decides to divorce or legally separate, determining the allocation of parenting responsibilities and time with your child, or what was previously known as “child custody,” is often the most fraught issue.
 This legal process addresses how parental responsibilities are to be split between the two parties and establishes a parenting time schedule.
-If you are going through a divorce and have children under the age of 18, it is important to consult an experienced child custody lawyer who can help you navigate this difficult process.
 The family law attorneys at Caesar & Bender, LLP, understand what you are going through and know how to help.

 New Illinois Law

 As of 2016, Illinois law no longer uses the term “child custody.”
 Instead, courts now make decisions regarding “the allocation of responsibilities” and parenting time.
-The idea behind this was to change the way “child custody” was viewed from something that one parent would win over the other to something that both parents would actively share and contribute to for the well-being of their children.
+This is meant to encourage more cooperation among parents.
 The phrases “sole custody” and “joint custody” are no longer applicable nor used.
 The primary concern in any child custody case is still the best interest of the children.
 Under the new law, either one of the parents or both can be assigned decision-making responsibility in four major areas in a child’s life: healthcare, education, religion, and extracurricular activities.
 Additionally, a parenting time schedule will be established, with the spouses either sharing equal parenting time or with one parent having the majority of parenting time and the other parent having set blocks of parenting time.

 Develop Your Parenting Plan